cbhacks/CrashEdit/README.md

 * Extracting most data in a binary format

 ## Requirements ##
-You will need Microsoft .NET Framework 2.0 or an alternative such as Mono __(untested)__.
+You will need Microsoft .NET Framework 2.0 or an alternative such as Mono.
 In the case of Mono, you will need the following referenced assemblies:

 * System
 * System.Drawing
 * System.Windows.Forms

+If you use Mono, you may need to comment out `[EditorControl(typeof(TextureChunk))]` in CrashEdit/TextureChunkBox.cs and recompile. __Note: doing so will disable the texture viewer.__

 ## Installation ##
 Just unzip into a directory and run the exe.